AI in Content Moderation: The Ethics of Scale, Speed, and Inevitable Mistakes

 End-of-lesson check

-What is the core idea behind "AI in Content Moderation: The Ethics of Scale, Speed, and Inevitable Mistakes"?
+What is the main idea of "AI in Content Moderation: The Ethics of Scale, Speed, and Inevitable Mistakes"?

-Which term best describes a foundational idea in "AI in Content Moderation: The Ethics of Scale, Speed, and Inevitable Mistakes"?
+Which concept is most central to "AI in Content Moderation: The Ethics of Scale, Speed, and Inevitable Mistakes"?

 appeal pathways